 Tyson Kilpatrick, PharmD, BCCCP

 The applicant must possess a PharmD degree from an ACPE-accredited college or school of pharmacy and be eligible for licensure in Alabama.
-All applications must be submitted through PhORCAS (Pharmacy Online Residency Centralized Application System) by January 2.
+All applications must be submitted through the Pharmacy Online Residency Centralized Application System (PhORCAS) by January 2.
 The required components of the application include a letter of intent, three references, curriculum vitae, and a pharmacy school transcript.
 For the letter of intent, the applicant should state his or her future career goals and explain how the UAB Pharmacy Residency Program can help with the achievement of these goals.
 For references, it is encouraged that at least two of these be from clinical rotation preceptors.
 The reference forms in PhORCAS must be completed by all three references.
 An interview is required.

-Required Rotations
+Required rotations

 - Central Pharmacy Services